 From and after this date, our fall schedule will be in force.
 Leaving Benton Harbor at 8 p. m., and St. Joseph at 9:00 a. m. daily, Saturday excepted.
 Leaving tentative program of the subjects to Chicago daily at 11:00 a. m., Saturday and Sunday excepted.
 Saturday leaves at 11:30 p. m.
 Fare \$1.00 each way. \$1.50 round trip.
-Commutation tickets being sold when desired.
-Tickets to St. Louis Exposition on sale with all steamer clerks or ticket agents this line.
-'I he right is reserved to change this schedule without notice.
-S. NORTON, Sec'y and Treas.
-J. H. GRAHAM, Pres.
-Chicgo Chicago Dock foot of Wabash Ave.
-Telephone 2162 Central. of a revolt and therefore I cannot say
+Commutation tickets being sold when Tickets to St. Louis Exposition on sale with all steamer clerks or ticket agents The right is reserved to change this schedule without notice.
+S. Norton, Sec'y and Treas.